Skip to main content

 status: "True"

-Conditions can be used by external systems to programmatically check when a Resource Workflow has been completed. kubectl also has built-in support for waiting for a condition to be met.
-For example after requesting a Resource a user can run the following to have the CLI wait for the Workflow to be completed:
+Conditions can be used by external systems to programmatically check when a Configure workflow has completed. kubectl also has built-in support for waiting for a condition to be met.
+For example, after requesting a Resource, a user can run the following to have the CLI wait for the Workflow to be completed:

 Once the condition is True the command will exit.